Higher Degree Research Examination Policy

 - C1 passed with no changes

-- C2 passed with minor changes – candidates have two months to complete the changes and resubmit to the HDR Program Director for approval, including a list of the revisions completed by the candidate;
+- C2 passed with minor changes – candidates have two months to complete the changes and resubmit to the HDR Program Director, including a list of the revisions completed by the candidate;

 - C3 passed with major changes – candidates have four months to complete these changes and resubmit to the Research Committee for approval, including a list of the corrections and amendments completed by the candidate.
 If the Research Committee is dissatisfied with the changes, the candidate might be asked to revise and resubmit;